 I am deeply concerned that this proposal would install solar panels manufactured through unethical supply chains, with 80% of the world’s supply coming from China, where forced labour in regions like Xinjiang remains a serious issue.
 This project is being driven by relaxed Greenbelt protections and a push for green energy at any cost, regardless of the consequences.
 Our pursuit of net-zero emissions must not come at the expense of fundamental human rights or long term energy security.
 While I support the transition to net-zero, relying on solar alone is neither reliable nor sustainable—it suffers from generation variability, high costs, and a significant carbon trade-off in production.
 The UK must take a responsible approach to energy policy, ensuring that our shift to renewables upholds ethical standards and truly strengthens our energy future.

 For many years, I have been vocal about human rights abuses in China, including those in the Xinjiang province.
 The Chinese Communist Party have now banned me from entering the country due to my continued scrutiny of their violation of human rights and the impact this has on all of us.
 I will continue to speak about these issues because many solar panels are currently being manufactured in China, and therefore are closely intertwined with forced labour.
 Over the last few weeks, I have consistently raised these questions with Evolution Power, to try and gain clarity over their manufacturing and sourcing processes.
-I have written to Evolution Power to raise these concerns on 29 November 2024, 16 December 2024, 23 January 2025, and 8 April 2025.
+I have written to Evolution Power to raise these concerns on 29 November 2024, 16 December 2024, 23 January 2025, 8 April 2025 and 13 February 2026.

 We have an applicant, Evolution Power, who cannot confirm that these panels are not produced by Uyghur Muslims in Xinjiang, China under a system of coercion and forced labour.
 That’s morally wrong.
 I trust you will agree with me that inadequate responses to these concerns are unsatisfactory.